Demand Corporate Accountability

 What Is A Shareholder Derivative Action?

-A shareholder derivative action is a lawsuit brought by a shareholder or group of shareholders for the benefit of a corporation that challenges the breaches of fiduciary duty by officers and directors of the corporation.
+A shareholder derivative action is a lawsuit brought by a shareholder or group of shareholders for the benefit of a corporation that challenges the breaches of fiduciary duty to shareholders by officers and directors of the corporation.
 Through this type of legal action, investors can hold wrongdoers accountable.
 A successful lawsuit can restore wholeness to a company, while also improving its governance practices and preventing repeat offenses.

 Examples of remedies obtainable through derivative actions are: